 From 2009 - ongoing

 Making healthcare safer is a worldwide movement, and the first step in improving standards is measurement.
-As part of our involvement in the NIHR Patient Safety Translational Research Centre, we process large routine databases covering general practice and hospitals to define indicators of patient safety.
+As part of our involvement in the NIHR North West London Patient Safety Research Collaboration , we process large routine databases covering general practice and hospitals to define indicators of patient safety.
 We mostly use Hospital Episodes Statistics (HES) data but are increasingly exploring the Clinical Practice Research Datalink (CPRD, a primary care database linked to HES and death registrations).
 For our related work in primary care see our research page Effective use of patient data.